Kilarin/simple_dialogs/README.md

 When the above dialog is displayed @[playername]@ will be replaced by the actual playername.

+### Variable persistence
+* Variables for each npc will persist between different dialog sessions.
+See notes on the command SET for details on how to make variables player specific.
+* Whenever you click the "Save & Test" button, the dialog is rebuilt, and all the variables are reset.
+In order to test variables that should persist between dialog sessions, use the "Test (without save or resetting variables)" button.

 ## COMMANDS

 For more advanced simple_dialogs you can add commands.  commands start with a colon ":" in position one.
 Commands can be anywhere within the topic that makes sense to you.
 I usually put them between the dialog and the replies.
 They will be executed in the order they appear, BEFORE anything else is displayed.
 So you can set any variables in commands and expect them to be populated correctly in that topics dialog or replies.